 Sexual Misconduct Policy Terms

-The University prohibits Employees, Students, and third parties from engaging in Sexual Harassment, which includes conduct that creates a Hostile Environment, Quid Pro Quo harassment, Sexual Assault, Relationship Violence, and Stalking (collectively referred to herein as “Sexual Misconduct”).
-The University will take swift action to address Sexual Misconduct when the University has Actual Knowledge that it has occurred.
+The university prohibits employees, students, and third parties from engaging in relationship violence, sex-based stalking, sexual assault, sexual exploitation, and sexual harassment (collectively referred to herein as “sexual msconduct”).
+The university will take swift action to address sexual misconduct when the university has actual knowledge that it has occurred.

-Sexual Misconduct is referred to as "sexual harassment" in Title IX of the Education Amendments of 1972 and 34 C.F.R. § 106 et seq.
-(2020).
-Sexual Misconduct includes one or more of the following types of conduct: Hostile Environment, Quid Pro Quo, Sexual Assault (Penetration) and (Sexual Touching), Relationship Violence,and Sex-based Stalking.
+Sexual Misconduct is referred to as "sexual harassment" in 34 C.F.R. § 106.30 (2020).
+Sexual misconduct is conduct on the basis of sex including one or more of the following types of conduct:

-Stalking is engaging in a course of conduct directed at a specific person or persons based on sex, that would cause a reasonable person to fear for their safety or for the safety of others or to suffer substantial emotional distress.
-Stalking may include by telephone, mail, electronic communication, social media, or any other action, device, or method.
+Sex-based stalking is engaging in a course of conduct directed at a specific person or persons based on sex, that would cause a reasonable person to fear for their safety or for the safety of others or to suffer substantial emotional distress.
+Stalking may occur in person, by telephone, mail, electronic communication, social media, or any other action, device, or method.

 - A course of conduct is two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through a third party, follows, monitors, observes, surveils, threatens, intimidates, harasses, or communicates to or about a person, or interferes with a person’s property by telephone, mail, electronic communication, social media, or any other action, method, device, or means.

 Potential Examples of Sex-based Stalking

 - Repeated and unwanted phone calls or texts